Administration, Faculty & Staff

 Assistant Director, DNP Nurse Anesthesia Program

 Dr. Osborne has a passion for both mentoring and leadership.
 She earned a Master of Science in Nurse Anesthesia from the Gooding Institute of Nurse Anesthesia in 2013 and her Doctor of Nursing Practice from Chamberlain University in 2017.
 She transitioned into nurse anesthesia education early in her anesthesia career after working full-time in autonomous clinical practice for two years.
 Prior to joining South College in January 2021, she served The University of Saint Francis Nurse Anesthesia Program in Fort Wayne, Indiana for 5 years; first as the Assistant Program Director from 2016-2019, and subsequently as the Program Director from 2019-2021.
-Her roles at USF included new program implementation, program administration and leadership, clinical coordination, clinical site acquisition, didactic instruction, lab and simulation instruction, and project director for the HRSA Nurse Anesthesia Traineeship grant.
-Didactic instruction included anatomy and physiology, pharmacology, advanced principles of anesthesia, anesthesia crisis resource management, clinical course management, and NCE review.
 She is an active member of the American Association of Nurse Anesthetists, the Tennessee Association of Nurse Anesthetists, the Society for Simulation in Healthcare, and Sigma Theta Tau.
-She worked as a full-time CRNA in independent clinical practice for two years before transitioning to academia.
-She has remained continuously certified since initial certification in 2013 and maintains regular clinical practice while serving in her academic and administrative role.
-Special areas of interest for Dr. Osborne include clinical preceptorship, anesthesia crisis resource management, emotional intelligence, leadership, diversity, mentorship, advocacy, wellness, high-fidelity simulation, patient safety, and regional anesthesia applications.
-Dr. Osborne served on the FY21 AANA Diversity, Equity, and Inclusion committee, and currently serves on the FY22 AANA Practice Committee.
+Dr. Osborne served on the FY21 AANA Diversity, Equity, and Inclusion committee and the FY22 AANA Practice Committee, and maintains regular clinical practice while serving in her academic and administrative role.
+Areas of interest include anesthesia crisis resource management, leadership, diversity, simulation, mentorship, advocacy, emotional intelligence, patient safety, clinical preceptorship, and regional anesthesia applications.
+She resides in Knoxville with her husband, son, and dog.